druskus20/static-site-template/README.md

 - [ ] Instead of using {{ Content }} maybe use blocks and includes https://stackoverflow.com/questions/35496514/nunjucks-blocks-defined-within-include-partial-file-ignored-by-extend
 - [ ] Partials for footer / header etc
 - [ ] Figure out how to run parcel with a different root
+  - [ ] just copy .parcelrc and another package.json into "site-eleventy", when building parcel
+      - Maybe with a passthrough copy like surma does
+  - [ ] Parcel needs a .hg file to detect the new root module.
+  - [ ] The alternative would be sourcing asstets from outside "site_eleventy", but I dont quite like that
 - [ ] Figure out how to input ts from separate directories
   - [ ] Also figure out how to import styles from different directories
       - [ ] Local styles for a certain page